OpenSIPS/opensips-cli/docs/modules/database.md

 ## Setting up the `database` module

-The parameters for this tool can be provisioned in two forms:

-*  via a declaration in the configuration file
-*  typed in when prompted at execution

-Specifying a parameter in the configuration file may simplify the user interaction with the console (less prompts).

 The following parameters are allowed in the config file:

-* `database_path` - the directory to the OpenSIPS DB scripts, usually the `scripts/` directory in the OpenSIPS source tree, or `/usr/share/opensips/`
+* `database_schema_path` - the directory to the OpenSIPS DB schema files, usually `/usr/share/opensips` if installed from packages or `./scripts` if you are using the OpenSIPS source tree.
+* `database_admin_url` - a connection string to the database with privileged (administrator) access level which will be used to create/drop databases, as well as to create or ensure access for the non-privileged DB access user provided via `database_url`.
+The URL combines schema, username, password, host and port.
+Default: `mysql://root@localhost`.
 * `database_url` - the connection string to the database.
-The URL combines schema, username, password, host and port.
-Example: `mysql://user:password@host`
-* `template_url` - the connection string to the database in template mode.
-The URL will connect to a given database and select a template to execute the given task.
-Only database products supporting a role concept will evaluate this config option (e.g. PostgreSQL).
-Example: `postgres://user:password@host:5432`
+A good practice would be to use a non-administrator access user for this URL.
+Default:
+`mysql://opensips:opensipsrw@localhost`.
 * `database_name` - the name of the database.
 Modules may be created, dropped or added to this database.
+Default: `opensips`.
 * `database_modules` - accepts the `ALL` keyword that indicates all the available modules should be installed, or a space-separated list of modules names.
 If processed with the `create` command, the corresponding tables will be deployed.
 Default modules: `acc alias_db auth_db avpops clusterer dialog dialplan dispatcher domain drouting group load_balancer msilo permissions rtpproxy rtpengine speeddial tls_mgm usrloc`.